pubg/api-documentation-content/rst/getting-started.rst

 This URL will return a player object containing information about the requested player including a list of their recent match IDs.
 We will get into that more later in the tutorial.

+More information about paramters is available in :ref:`parameters`

 Authorization